aaronaludo/aaronaludo/README.md

 - [getsomewaves](https://getsomewaves.vercel.app/) - SVG generator that make different kinds of waves.
 - [borderradius](https://borderradius.vercel.app/) - Border radius CSS code generator.
 - [smileypunks](https://smileypunk.vercel.app/) - Smiley Punk (SP) is a collection of pixel smiley punks, project with a plan for utilities in the future, including NFT Giveaways.
 - [mycrostore](https://mycrostore.vercel.app/) - Mycrostore is a mobile Point of Sale Application that aims to help small businesses and others.
-Mycrostore helps you record sales and bills.
-It also generates simple accounting reports so you can monitor the state of the business.

 ## Social media